Béarnaise and Hollandaise Sauces

 - I use salted butter and don't add extra salt.

 - Supposedly, one is not to use the "white solids" at the bottom of the melted butter, but I always do.
+What?
+I should throw this out?!

 - Put the lid on the blender and remove only the little cap in the middle of the lid to minimize splattering.
 I "tent" a dish towel around the opening and pour the butter down through the "collar."
+This helps a little, but if you're in fancy clothing, you probably want to put on an apron for this step.
+(Or a chef's jacket, if, like me, you are especially piggy when you cook!)

 - I have used dried minced onion in place of the green onion with no problem.
 Taste isn't greatly altered.